May 12, 2015

 (Carol abstained for voting for Richard Francesconi and Thomas Francesconi).

 Mail and Correspondence:

-With all business finalized, Carol motioned to close the meeting, 2nd by Robert with a unanimous vote taken.
+With all business finalized, Carol made a motion to close the meeting; 2nd by Robert with a unanimous vote taken.

 Carole A. Hilderbrand, Board of Selectmen Secretary

 Carol A. Francesconi, Chairman